PeterBredell/MacAddressChanger/readme.md

 This project is a tool designed to allow users to change the MAC address of their network interface cards (NICs).
 It provides a simple and efficient way to anonymize your network identity or troubleshoot network-related issues.

+> **Note:** This tool is designed for educational and legitimate network troubleshooting purposes only.
+Users are responsible for ensuring they comply with all applicable network policies, terms of service, and laws when using this tool.

 ## Project Structure

 ```